Ben435/learning-hotwire/README.md

 * Its just server rendered templates, with a bunch of fixes
     * Still ties your frontend to your backend BFF
     * Still got issues maintaining state between navigations
-    * Still hard to do lots of complex stuff (eg: extensive form validation, complex user flows, etc.)
+    * Still hard to do lots of complex stuff (eg: extensive form validation, widgets that stay independent of user journey)

 Had a chat with others, had a think, I think its good: